If you’ve had to shop for hearing aids, you know how expensive they can be.

 In this article, I’ll take a close look at MDHearingAid, a convenient and affordable online option for buying hearing aids.

 I’ve recently researched the pricing and process of buying hearing aids from MDHearingAid to get an idea of what you can expect.
-Then, I ordered a pair of hearing aids from the company and asked my grandfather, who usually wears Costco hearing aids, to try them out and see how they compare.
+Also, I ordered a pair of hearing aids from the company and asked my grandfather, who usually wears Costco hearing aids, to try them out and see how they compare.

 What To Know Before Your First MDHearingAid Purchase